Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Geometry/ListTransformations/readme.md

 To download projection engine data to your device:
 1. Log in to the [ArcGIS for Developers site](https://developers.arcgis.com/sign-in/) using your Developer account.
-2. In the Dashboard page, click '[Download APIs and SDKs](https://developers.arcgis.com/downloads/data)' and go to the `Supplemental ArcGIS Runtime Data` tab.
+2. In the Dashboard page, click '[Download APIs and SDKs](https://developers.arcgis.com/downloads/#pedata)'.
 3. Click the download button next to `Projection Engine Data` to download projection engine data to your computer.
 4. Unzip the downloaded data on your computer.
 5. Create an `~/ArcGIS/Runtime/Data/PEDataRuntime` directory on your device and copy the files to this directory.